This document describes how to integrate ThreatSTOP’s Policy and Reporting services with a Palo Alto Networks PAN-OS device:

 - A network connectivity problem using DNS over TCP (Outbound connection to ts-dns.threatstop.com on Port 53).

-- the policy is not available yet.
-It typically takes less than 15 minutes for new devices and new policies to be activated in the Policy Service but it can occasionally take up to 30 minutes.
+- The policy is not available yet.
+It typically takes less than 15 minutes for new devices and new policies to be activated in the Policy Service.

 - PAN OS Module

 |1.16||2019-05-14||Added configurable action options: Drop or Deny, added 29+ EBLs|